 Fortune Magazine described Gawker and Vice as “the lawless cowboys of the new-media frontier, breaking all the rules and somehow getting away with it.”— but after a series of lawless behavior internally including sexual harassment and hostile work environment complaints as well as unfair wages complaints, the writers are said to have unionized in the hopes of creating a more stable environment.

-A source close to Vice Media confirmed on Friday that writers working for the company have voted to join a union.
-Vice employees have chosen to join the Writers Guild of America, the same union that represents Hollywood screenwriters.
+Fortune reports a source within Vice Media confirmed writers voted to join the Writers Guild of America, the same union that represents Hollywood screenwriters.

 In a statement released after the union vote, Vice founder Shane Smith said:

 “I’m so proud of all my perfect diamonds here at VICE.
 Every single day your ideas and work continue to blow me away.
 I am proud to support all of you – and as an old grey-haired man all I want is for my beautiful VICE family to be happy – those writers who voted to unionize and those who did not.
 I love you all, and together we will conquer the world.”

 It is heartening to see leadership support the decisions of their employees.

 Situations like these can sometimes have a domino effect.
 When one company is scrutinized or faces unionization similar companies find they are soon effected as well.